Cbuen/budget-web-app/README.md

 ## **Features**

 - Add, edit, and delete items to budget
-- Based on users Budget spending categories will be generated
+- Based on user's budget, spending categories will be generated
-- Sub spending categories can be added
+- Sub-spending categories can be added
 - Create financial goals to reach and HTML can be adjusted for max $ amount

 <div style="display: flex; flex-wrap: wrap; justify-content: space-between; gap: 10px;">